Reigate: Toponymy

-In the Domesday Book of 1086, Reigate appears as Cherchefelle and in the 12th century, it is recorded as Crichefeld and Crechesfeld.
+In Domesday Book of 1086, Reigate appears as Cherchefelle and in the 12th century, it is recorded as Crichefeld and Crechesfeld.
 The name is thought to mean "open space by the hill or barrow".

 The name "Reigate" first appears in written sources in the 1190s.
 Similar forms are also recorded in the late medieval period, including Reigata in 1170, Regate in 1203, Raygate in 1235, Rigate in 1344 and Reighgate in 1604.
 The name is thought to derive from the Old English rǣge meaning "roe deer" and the Middle English gate, which might indicate an enclosure gate or pass through which deer were hunted.
 It has also been suggested that the "rei" element may have evolved from the Middle English ray, meaning a marshland or referring to a stream; this theory is considered unlikely as the Old English form of this word is ree rather than rey.
 (Note: The name "Wray Common" is thought to derive from the Old English (at)theree meaning "(at) the stream".)

 Woodhatch may derive from the Old English word hæc meaning "gate", and the name may mean "gate to the wood".
 It is possible, in this instance, that the "wood" referred to is the Weald.
 In 1623, a survey of the manor of Reigate noted a "Bowling Alley lying before the gate of the Tenement called Woodhatch".
 Alternatively, the name may derive from that of a local resident: A "Thomas ate Chert" is recorded as living at the settlement in the early 14th century, and "Woodhatch" might instead mean "woodland of the ate Chert family".